 In another case described in a Pennsylvania brochure, a female resident was also sexually abused by a fellow resident.
 The victim was an elderly woman who suffered from dementia and was unable to dress or undress without assistance.
 In this instance of sexual abuse, staff members found her and another resident nude in her bed.
 A staff member with a guilty conscience reported the incident to a family member months later.
 Upon investigation, it was learned that the management of the nursing home allowed residents to kiss or fondle each other despite the inability of some patients to give consent.

 Family members must remain vigilant to the signs and symptoms of sexual abuse.
 In the two cases described above, the victims brought malpractice suits against the nursing home for not protecting them from harm.
 If you feel that a loved one was victimized by a nursing home employee or resident, our attorneys are here to help you and your family.
 We are also here to help if you feel that the nursing home employee(s) failed to immediately report suspicions of sexual abuse to the authorities.

-As nursing home abuse attorneys with years of experience in the field, our lawyers at the Senior Justice Law Firm have handled multiple sexual assault cases against nursing homes.
-In some cases, the allegations involved a resident on resident sexual assault.
+As nursing home sexual abuse lawyers at Senior Justice Law Firm with years of experience in the field, we have handled multiple sexual assault cases against nursing homes.
+In some cases, the allegations involved a resident-on-resident sexual assault.
 In one shocking case, the allegations involved a staff member inappropriately fondling residents.
-Regardless of who the perpetrator is, our experienced elder abuse attorneys are here to help you through this trying time.
+Regardless of who the perpetrator is, our experienced nursing home sexual abuse attorneys are here to help you through this trying time.
 Call us now to discuss your potential options.
-Our compassionate, caring nursing home abuse attorneys are available now at 1-844-253-8919.
+Our compassionate, caring nursing home abuse attorneys are available now at 1-888-375-9998.